MaryanGelle/simpleQuiz/README.md

 # User Experience UX

-The quiz game allows the players to personlize their experience by entering a username.

-By entering their own username, players will have a personlized game experience.
-This feature enhances users experience and creates an interactive that is both fun but also personal.
-One the user/player enters their name it will be displayed throughout the game.
-This provides a sense of ownership and connection.
+The quiz game provides a personalized and interactive experience.
+Players enter their username, which is displayed throughout the game and on the final score page, giving a sense of ownership and connection.

-It also allows users the flexibility to express their individuality to their game experience.
+Each game consists of 10 randomly shuffled questions.
+The questions are different each time, so players can enjoy a new experience on every playthrough.
+The game currently has one difficulty level, but the randomized questions ensure variety and replayability.

+An instructions page is provided to help players understand how to play, the expected game duration, and what the game is about.

 - ## User Stories

 Privacy

-The player's username will only be visable to their players game session, this will not be stored or collected.
-It ensures privacy and secruity for all our users.
-The final page with scoring only includes the specific players score and does not display previous players name for security reasons.
+- A player’s username is only visible during their session and is not stored or collected, ensuring privacy and security.

+- The final score page shows only the current player’s score, without displaying any previous players’ usernames.

 Users Demands

-- A user want to see instructions to the game on "how to play".
+- As a user, I want to see instructions on how to play the game.

-- A user want to know how long the game will take.
+- As a user, I want to know how long the game will take.

+- As a user, I want to see my username displayed throughout the game for a personalized experience.

+- As a user, I want the questions to be randomized so that each game feels unique.

-- A user want to know the level of difficulty this game required.
+- As a user, I want to see my final score at the end of the game.
-- A user want to know who the main target players are based on age.
-- A user want to know how they scored.

 [Back to top](#contents)